 What causes side effects?

-Although targeted therapy drugs don’t affect the body the same way that standard chemo drugs do, they still cause side effects.
-Side effects from these drugs depend largely on what the drug targets.
+Although targeted therapy drugs don’t affect the body the same way that standard chemo drugs do, they can still cause side effects.
+There are many different types of targeted drugs, and the side effects from these drugs depend largely on what each drug targets.
 Some drugs target substances that are more common on cancer cells, but are also found on healthy cells.
-So these drugs may affect healthy cells, too, causing some side effects.
+These drugs can affect healthy cells, too, causing side effects.

-When drugs attack more than one target, side effects are more likely.
-Also, drugs that act as angiogenesis inhibitors affect new blood vessel formation all over the body, not just those near the cancer.
-This can lead to side effects, as well.
+Some types of targeted drugs seem to cause more side effects than others.
+For example, when drugs attack more than one target, side effects are more likely.
+Drugs that act as angiogenesis inhibitors affect new blood vessel growth all over the body, not just near the cancer, which can lead to side effects.
+Some drugs that boost the immune system can sometimes cause it to attack other parts of the body, which can also lead to side effects.

 What should I know about side effects?

-- Every person doesn’t get every side effect.
-Some people get few, if any.
+- Not every person gets every side effect, and some people get few, if any.

-- Rare and unusual side effects may happen with some of these drugs, and some may be serious.
+- Rare and unusual side effects can happen with some of these drugs, and some can be serious.
 All changes and side effects should be reported to your doctor.

 How long do side effects last?

-Most side effects slowly go away after treatment ends and the healthy cells recover.
+Most side effects go away over time after treatment ends and the healthy cells recover.
 The time it takes to get over some side effects and regain energy varies from person to person.
 It depends on many factors, including your overall health and the drugs you were given.

-Because many targeted therapy drugs are still quite new, it’s hard to say how long you can expect side effects to last.
+Because many targeted drugs are still quite new, it’s hard to say how long you can expect side effects to last.
 We do know that some of the side effects from standard chemo drugs can last a lifetime, such as when the drug causes long-term damage to the heart, lungs, kidneys, or reproductive organs.
-We still don’t know if targeted therapy drugs cause these kinds of long-term changes.
+In many cases we still don’t know if targeted therapy drugs cause these kinds of long-term changes.